Coryf65/DesignPatterns/README.md

 2. Open-Closed Principle

 	- Open for extension closed for modification
-	- we shouldn't need to modify existing code. we can use inheritence
+	- we shouldn't need to modify existing code. we can use inheritence, with interfaces
 	- in our code we get asked to add more filters on a products page.
 We are going to use the "Specification Pattern" (not gang of four but considered an enterprise pattern).

 3. Liskov Substitution Principle